-Signing up for one of the ProtonVPN yearly plans will save you 20% off the monthly pricing.
+Signing up for one of the ProtonVPN plans during their current promotion will save you up to 50% off the monthly pricing.

-All paid plans provide access to all 14 countries currently in the ProtonVPN network.
+All paid plans provide access to all 40+ countries and 550+ servers currently in the ProtonVPN network.
 As you might expect, each plan varies in speed, number of servers, number of simultaneous connections allowed, and included extra features.
-Plus and Visionary subscriptions include the highest speed network and extra features that include the following:
+The Basic, Plus, and Visionary plans all offer their subscribers:

-In addition to these extra benefits, the Visionary plans also include ProtonMail Visionary, secure streaming, Plus servers, Secure Core, Tor Servers, and more.
+The Visionary plan provides you with the most benefits.
+Those include ProtonMail Visionary, secure streaming, Plus servers, Secure Core, Tor Servers, and more.
 ProtonMail Visionary is ProtonMail’s full-featured version of their secure end-to-end encrypted email service.
 This could be a good choice for you if you want the extra security provided by encrypting all of your email.

-The best value for those who do not need all of the additional benefits, you may want to look into getting the yearly Plus plan.
+If you do not need all of the additional benefits, you may want to look into getting the yearly Plus plan.
 This plan offers unlimited access to all locations on up to five simultaneous devices.
-It also lets you use the fastest dedicated ProtonVPN servers, provides access to the Secure Core network, and allows one-click Tor network access for $8 a month.
+It also lets you use the fastest dedicated ProtonVPN servers, provides access to the Secure Core network, allows one-click Tor network access, and secure streaming for $8 a month.
 This is our recommendation for those who do not need encrypted email.

-You can pay for the ProtonVPN service using euros, dollars, or Swiss francs.
-They accept most major credit cards.
+You can pay for the ProtonVPN service using euros, dollars, or Swiss Francs.
+They accept Visa and Mastercard.
 If you would rather keep all of your online transactions in a central place, they take PayPal.
-Additionally, if you would like to remain even more anonymous, you can arrange to pay by means of Bitcoin.

 ProtonVPN Free Service and Special Offers

-ProtonVPN does offer a free plan for their service.
+ProtonVPN offers a free plan for their service.
 This plan has the following features:

-ProtonVPN also has a prorated 60-day money back guarantee.
-This means that within 60 days of subscription, you will receive a refund for of any unused service period.
-While not a full money back guarantee, its length is unusual for the VPN industry.
-To claim your refund, you must send an email canceling your service and requesting your refund to the ProtonVPN support staff within 60 days of purchase.
+ProtonVPN also has a 30-day money back guarantee.
+This means that within 30 days of subscription, you will receive a refund.
+To claim your refund, you must send an email canceling your service and requesting your refund to the ProtonVPN support staff within 30 days of purchase.
 The refund will be prorated based on how long your subscription has been active.